Join A Secret Italy

 Borghetto Sul Mincio

 Tiny and perfect.
 Ancient mills, a castle, quaint cottages and an unforgettable cycling path along the river.
-I nearly forgot the Tortellini - the area is home to this type of pasta so if you love your pasta you'll LOVE Borgetto.
+I nearly forgot the Tortellini, the area is the original home to this type of pasta, so if you love your pasta you'll LOVE Borgetto.

 Portobuffole